Hostage of Paradox

 An epic tale.—Brian Williams, producer

-John Moore takes you on a ride that grabs you and does not let you go.—David Hadley, actor, China Beach, and, Quantum Leap
+John Moore takes you on a ride that grabs you and does not let you go.—David Hadley, actor, China Beach

 A compelling story told with extraordinary insight, disconcerting reality, and engaging humor.
 A most amazing saga!—Ron Russell, author, Don Carina: World War II Heroine